electrode-io/electrode-native/docs/platform-parts/cauldron.md

-## Electrode React Native Cauldron
+## Electrode Native Cauldron

 A Cauldron is a centralized database or configuration file that is used to store information about mobile application versions, native dependencies, and information about MiniApps.
 One cauldron file exists for each mobile application.
-With appropriate permissions, you can use the ERN CLI commands to access and modify the configuration settings in the cauldron file.
+With appropriate permissions, you can use the Electrode Native CLI commands to access and modify the configuration settings in the cauldron file.

 The cauldron file also contains:
 * One record for each mobile application version, for example: walmart ios 17.15 and walmart android 17.10.0.